 Every two years, EU countries report on their progress towards the EU's 2020 renewable energy goals.
 Based on the national reports and on other available data, the European Commission produces an EU-wide report which gives an overview of renewable energy policy developments in EU countries.

-Key findings from the latest EU-wide report, published in 2017:
+Key findings from the latest EU-wide report, published in 2017 (based on the 2015 national reports and other data):

 - In its final energy consumption, the EU as a whole achieved a 16% share of renewable energy in 2014 and an estimated 16.4% share in 2015.